 The goal of our bee research in the Spivak lab is to promote the health of all bees.
 Our primary research focus is on honey bees, ranging from basic studies on mechanisms of social immunity and behavior, to applied studies on bee breeding and management.

 Honey bees collect resins on their hind legs from a variety of plants and deposit them in the nest cavity where the resins, often mixed with wax, are called propolis.
-Two graduate students, Mike Simone-Finstrom (PhD 2010) and Renata Borba (PhD 2015) demonstrated that the presence of a propolis envelope on the inner walls of the nest cavity acts as an antimicrobial layer that enshrouds the colony, providing a quantifiable constitutive benefit to bee immune defenses (Simone et al., 2009; 2017; Borba et al. 2015; 2016).
-The propolis envelope also directly reduces two diseases of honey bees, chalkbrood and American foulbrood (Simone-Finstrom and Spivak, 2012; Borba and Spivak, 2017).
+Two graduate students, Mike Simone-Finstrom (PhD 2010) and Renata Borba (PhD 2015) demonstrated that the presence of a propolis envelope on the inner walls of the nest cavity acts as an antimicrobial layer that enshrouds the colony, providing a quantifiable constitutive benefit to bee immune defenses (Simone et al., 2009; 2017; Borba et al. 2015; 2016) and in some cases supported colony health and survivorship.
+The propolis envelope also directly reduces the clinical symptoms of two honey bee diseases, chalkbrood and American foulbrood (Simone-Finstrom and Spivak, 2012; Borba and Spivak, 2017).
 Propolis use by honey bees is an example of social immunity, and is a unique example of social-medication, since bees increase resin collection after challenge with a fungal parasite (Simone-Finstrom and Spivak, 2012).

 The publications cited above can be downloaded from here.
 Research on propolis funded primarily by NSF IOS-0717530 and IOS-1256992 to M. Spivak.